top of page

 The remainder of this blog shows you how our upgrade accelerator works...

-The UI is divided in two tabs, one for upgrading the existing Directory Services servers and another one to upgrade the Access Manager instances.
+The UI is divided into two tabs, one for upgrading the existing Directory Services servers and another one to upgrade the Access Manager instances.

 For our blog, we are going to use the following FR deployment: